Private Forests Profile

 Oregon’s logging laws are the weakest in the Northwest

-Most of the clearcuts Oregonians and visitors see these days are privately owned by timber companies.
+Oregon’s forests have complicated legal protections, which are different depending on who owns the land where a forest grows.
+But these days, many of the clearcuts you will see in Oregon are on privately owned land.
 Private timber-producing forestlands in Oregon are managed according to the Oregon Forest Practices Act (OFPA) first adopted in 1971.
-Despite the propaganda from the Oregon Forest Resources Institute (OFRI) - a tax-funded public relations arm of the timber industry -telling Oregonians otherwise, the OFPA’s conservation measures are the weakest in the Pacific Northwest.
+Despite propaganda from the Oregon Forest Resources Institute (OFRI) - a tax-funded public relations arm of the timber industry -telling Oregonians otherwise, the OFPA’s conservation measures are the weakest in the Pacific Northwest.

 Shortcomings of the law have led to environmental damage and human health concerns.

 - Abundant clear-cutting and short logging rotations have turned diverse forests into tree farms.

 - Excessive use of herbicides and other chemicals has poisoned land, air, and water, and destroyed forest understories.

 - Careless road construction has led to unnatural peak streamflows, landslides, erosion/sedimentation, and blocked passage for fish and wildlife.

 - Failure to avoid landslide-prone areas and adequately protect riparian areas has damaged waterways.